 Advice on Contractual Disputes / Disputes Resolution

 The construction industry is widely known for its high rate of disputes.
 Dispute resolutions strategies become increasingly important as a result.
-Among the various forms of dispute resolution strategies, arbitration is the most sought after strategy in the construction industry.
+Among the various types of dispute resolution strategies, arbitration is the most sought after strategy in the construction industry.
 An arbitrator should have enough knowledge of the type of contracts, technicalities of the matters in dispute, and good knowledge in the arbitration proceedings.
 The vital requirement for an arbitrator is that he should be impartial to both parties.

 Since the Quantity Surveyors possess the knowledge in both arbitration proceedings, legal aspects, standards related to the construction industry, and knowledge on the construction industry, contracts, construction technology, etc., they are more suitable to perform as arbitrators and advice on contractual disputes.
-Especially the disputes related to the refusal to accept an Architect’s/ Engineer’s instructions, failure to agree with the amount of final account, failure to issue certificates, claims regarding time extension, claims regarding additional loss/expense, determination of employment of the contractor, etc. can be dealt well by the quantity surveyor.
+Especially the disputes related to the refusal to accept an Architect’s/ Engineer’s instructions, failure to agree with the amount of final account, failure to issue certificates, claims regarding time extension, claims regarding additional loss/expense, determination of employment of the contractor, etc. can be dealt well by the QS.